It's big, real big:

 To help your runner spot you among the sea of spectators, dress up in costume, bring a bright neon sign, or wave a big balloon or flag as they runs past.
 Be loud and be creative!

 Use the CTA and hop on the ‘L' train to get to the start and finish line, as well as various mile markers near stations throughout the downtown and neighborhoods.
 For example, the Blue line stop at UIC-Halsted is near MILE 16 in Greektown and the Red line stop at Grand is near where the runners cross the Magnificent Mile at MILE 1.

-Don't skip a stop by the neighborhoods of Pilsen at MILE 19 and Chinatown at MILE 21, where upbeat mariachi music and colorful lion dancers entertain the crowd.
+With 26.2 miles spread out across the city, there's no reason to stay just within the Loop!
+Cheer on with the locals in the communities of Pilsen at MILE 19 and Chinatown at MILE 21, where upbeat mariachi music and colorful lion dancers entertain the crowd.
 Mix it up with live animals for the kiddies at Lincoln Park Zoo between MILE 5 and 6, or go for the block-party atmosphere of Boystown surrounding MILE 7.

 - Make an appearance after MILE 20